Hyman S. Lehman: Biography

 Born into a prominent Texas family, Hyman Saul Lebman became an accomplished gunsmith and leather worker.
 During the 1930s, he opened a gun store and saddlery shop at 111 S. Flores Street in San Antonio.
 Lebman was frequently asked by his customers to secure unusual weapons, including the Thompson submachine gun built by Colt, which at the time could be ordered through the mail and purchased at gun or hardware stores.
 Soon, Lehman began customizing Colt pistols and other small arms, including conversion into fully automatic weapons.
-One of his Lebman's specialties was the "Baby machine gun", a Colt Model 1911 semi-automatic pistol in .45 Automatic or .38 Super caliber, converted to full-auto fire.
-This machine pistol featured an oversized ammunition magazine, a muzzle brake or compensator, and a fore grip adapted from the more familiar Thompson submachine gun.
+One of his Lebman's specialties was the "Baby machine gun", a Colt Model 1911 semi-automatic pistol in .45 Automatic or .38 Super, converted to full-auto fire.
+This machine pistol featured an extended magazine for increased ammunition capacity, a muzzle brake or compensator, and a fore grip adapted from the more familiar Thompson submachine gun.
 Lebman's son Marvin described his father's development of the Colt "machine pistol" concept:

 My father was Hyman S. Lebman (his name was not Harold, as quoted in the article), and I worked with him from the time I was 10 years old (1937) until he developed Alzheimers in 1976.
 He died in 1990.
 He told me many stories about the customers who he later found out were John Dillinger and Baby Face Nelson.
 He thought they were charming, wealthy, oil men who were interested in guns, and even invited them to his house for his wife to make them dinner when I was about 3 or 4.
 Our shop had a firing range in the basement, and when he was experimenting with a Model 1911 on full automatic, the 3rd or 4th round went off directly over head, through the floor, and I was visiting above at the time.
 It scared him so much that he invented and installed a compensator on the muzzle to control the recoil.
 At one time much later, when I was visiting Washington, DC, I made an appointment with the FBI, and they were happy to bring out their collection of my dad's guns for me to see.

 Lebman continued to sell his machine pistols and other automatic weapons until the passage of the National Firearms Act in 1934.
 When Chicago bootlegger Roger "The Terrible" Touhy was arrested in Wisconsin on July 19, 1933, one of Lebman's "baby machine guns" was found in his car.
 Pretty Boy Floyd, John Dillinger, and several known associates of the Dillinger gang were also customers.
 A full-auto Lebman Colt belonging to Dillinger was found at one of his hideouts in St. Paul, Minnesota, on March 31, 1934, as well as one left behind at the Little Bohemia Lodge three weeks later.